zazadovv/ER_Nucleus/README.md

+🧭 Repository Overview

+This repository provides guidelines and part of the source code used in:

-This Particular Repository Provides Guidelines for Use of Source Code utilized in ShenGelashvili et al., 2024;
+ShenGelashvili et al., 2024

+Representative demo file outputs for testing the software.

+Sample .stl files for 3D visualization.
-The Repository Includes representative demo file outputs as source for software test.
-Most .STL source file are too large to upload as demo on Github - yet we managed to provide one, fragmented ER representative.
+(Note: Most .stl source files are too large to host on GitHub.
+We have provided one fragmented ER example as a representative demo.)

+💻 System Requirements

-System Requirements:
+Operating System

-Windows 11 (Any Base or version works as long as Win 11)
+Windows 11 — any base or version (tested on Windows 11 v24H2 x64)

-Tested: W11 V:24H2 x64
+GPU Acceleration (Optional but Recommended)
-For Assist with GPU processing requires the installation of CUDA 13.0 toolkit, enabling CuPy for Windows 11: https://developer.nvidia.com/cuda-downloads?target_os=Windows&target_arch=x86_64&target_version=11 | later utilized by pyclesperanto plugin https://pypi.org/project/pyclesperanto/
+For GPU-accelerated processing, install the CUDA 13.0 toolkit and enable CuPy , which is later utilized by the pyclesperanto plugin | https://developer.nvidia.com/cuda-downloads?target_os=Windows&target_arch=x86_64&target_version=11

-Windows Minimum System Recommendation:
+Recommended Hardware (Minimum)

-DDR4 or DDR5 RAM: 64gb+ 3600 MT/s
+RAM: 64 GB+ DDR4/DDR5 @ 3600 MT/s

-Dedicated Graphics Card: RTX Quadro P4000 or GeForce RTX 3070 or similar at least 8gb+ VRM models (NVIDIA)
+GPU: NVIDIA RTX Quadro P4000 / GeForce RTX 3070 or similar (≥ 8 GB VRAM)

-CPU: Intel or AMD at least: Intel Core i5-8400, AMD Ryzen 5 2600
+CPU: Intel Core i5-8400 or AMD Ryzen 5 2600 (or better)

+📦 Package Installation

+All required packages are listed in my_current_env_list.txt.
+To install dependencies:
+you can recreate the environment from the provided .yml file using Conda:

+conda env create -f environment.yml conda activate Microscopy_Analysis_Advanced2  # example env name

 Package Install:
 The Repository contains a complete package list.
-Please perform PIP install for required and imported package versions as indicated in my_current_env_list.txt and script (3D) or FLIP.
+Please perform a PIP install for the required and imported package versions as indicated in my_current_env_list.txt and the script (3D) or FLIP.

+🧰 Source Code Description

+This repository includes two primary components:

+3D Conversion Script

+Converts .stl files into .html files for interactive 3D viewing in the browser.

+Script: 3D_SuperRes_HTML.py

+FLIP Analysis Script

+Combines Fiji (ImageJ) ROI measurements (e.g., ROI_1, ROI_2, ROI_3 for nucleus and control regions)

+Generates quantification plots used in the manuscript.

 Source Code Listed Here Converts .STL file to .HTML for 3D interacitve view, and FLIP source code combines Fiji(Just Image J) ROI_1, ROI_2, ROI_3 Nucleus and Control quantifications to yield given plots.

-Guidelines:
+📋 Usage Guidelines

-Download the .stl file in Demo_File_3D folder
+Download the Demo .stl File

+Located in Demo_File_3D/

-Place file in a folder anywhere that is easily availalbe later.
+Place it in any easily accessible folder.

+Set Up the Environment

-Install the envrionment as guided by .yml file or by VS code erros.
+Install the required packages as described above (YAML or pip).

+Use the recommended Python environment (e.g., Microscopy_Analysis_Advanced2).

+Run the 3D Conversion Script

+Download 3D_SuperRes_HTML.py (main executable).

-Download 3D_SuperRes_HTML.py - this is the main executable that can be opened in VS Code or PyCharm, it is a safe file for download.
+Open the file in VS Code or PyCharm.

+Ensure the interpreter is set to the proper Python 3.9 environment.

+Run the script to generate .html output.

 The file has to be first opened in VS Code or Pycharm with Proper Python Interpreter (this is the Environment, 3.9 Python Base that should be installed from .yml file) - For example, Microscopy_Analysis_Advanced2 (My Current Environment).

 <img width="1729" height="1129" alt="image" src="https://github.com/user-attachments/assets/eb2c4999-1b95-487e-beab-8c28eec1ffdb" />